How To Determine a Good Rental Property

 Understanding market cycles will help you decide when to buy.
 To do this, you need to be able to recognize if the area you’re looking at is a seller’s market or a buyer’s market.

 As we are looking to buy a great rental property, we want to buy during a buyer’s market.
-A buyer’s market is when there are many homes on the market and not a lot of buyer’s – giving buyer’s all the power.
-Buy during a buyer’s market.
-Sell during a seller’s market.
+A buyer’s market is when there are many homes on the market and not many buyers.
+This gives buyers all the power.
+The general rule of thumb is, buy during a buyer’s market, and sell during a seller’s market.

 Where to Buy Rental Property